S-ayanide/BigStack/README.md

 This project is completely deployable and can be used with any FrontEnd.
 It uses RESTful API and explicitly takes advantages of HTTP methodologies.

+## Prerequisites
+To run this project on your system you need to meet these criterias:
+* Basic understanding of Node.js and JavaScript.
+* A terminal app for MacOS and Linux or PowerShell for Windows.
+* Node.js v8+ and a Node.js package manager installed locally.

+To install Node.js and NPM, use any of the [official Node.js installers](https://nodejs.org/en/download/) provided for your operating system.

+## Initialization
+Create a project directory named `Bigstack` to hold your application, and make that your working directory.
+Use the `npm init` command to create a `package.json` file for your application.

 ## Dependencies Used
 * [Express](https://expressjs.com/)
 * [Body Parser](https://www.npmjs.com/package/body-parser)